coateds/VagrantCentOSasCode/README.md

 fi
 ```

 The conditional technique used here is to search (grep) the output of a "report" for the existence of a word or phrase that exists if the command has already been run.
-In this case if "part1" in included in the output of lsblk -f, then do not create the file system with the label "part1".
-So far Bash shell provisioning techniques have been used here.
+In this case if "part1" is included in the output of lsblk -f, then do not create the file system with the label "part1".

+So far, Bash shell provisioning techniques have been used here.
 Chef is generally easier.
-Idempotence is often handled by default for a given Chef resource.
+Idempotence is often handled by default for most Chef resources.
 If not, guards can be built and the conditional technique described here adapts well to these guards.

 To provision with Chef, use the chef_solo provisioner:
 ```